 Floating licenses are usually more economical than purchasing individual node-locked licenses.

 Cryptlex offers both hosted as well as on-premise floating license server.
-In the former case you can simply use the LexActivator library and in the later you will use the LexFloatServer and LexFloatClient library to implement floating license model.
+In the former case you can simply use the LexActivator library and Cryptlex Web API server will act as floating license server and in the later you will use the on-premise LexFloatServer and LexFloatClient library to implement floating license model.

 When your app starts it requests a floating license from the license server.
 The license server checks the number of available licenses with itself, if it finds a free license it leases it to your app for a specified amount of time.